 Our next entry never had a proper name unfortunately and was just known as “Boxing Game”.
-It was originally started back in the 80’s by Mikkel Petersen, possibly as a hobby project.
-It may have been intended as a proper commercial title, but we need to find out more from Mikkel himself before confirming this.
+It was originally started back in the 80’s by Mikkel Petersen, mostly as a hobby project in 1988.

-For reasons as yet unknown, the game was abandoned for many years until around 1996, and development continued in small drips and drabs until around 2000.
+The game was abandoned for many years until around 1996, and development continued in small drips and drabs until around 2000.
 From this point the game was not touched again, and almost 13 years on now – it seems unlikely that the game will ever see completion.
+Mikkel felt that it was too late for the project, and that’s why he walked away from it in the end.

 Looking at the preview – although lacking on background graphics and title screens, the game is actually playable with fighting moves, rules and a scoring system.
 It’s actually quite a neat game, and a huge shame it never got completed.